LukeGarnham/Stumps-and-Studs-MS4/README.md

  - **settings.py**:  None
  - **urls.py**:  None

 All code has been validated through validation tools.
-Some minor changes were made as I went along but nothing worth commenting on greater detail than the points listed above.
+Some minor changes were made as I went along but nothing worth commenting on in greater detail than the points listed above.

 #### Google Lighthouse Tool